The front-page (HOME) slider shows photos of places I visited in retirement.

 Retirement Financial Plan

-With your annual expense budget and a feel for your tolerance for accepting reduced Social Security benefits, you’re now in position to determine if/when you’ll have sufficient income to retire.
-This is simply a matter of determining when your regular retirement income checks plus investment drawdowns will meet your budget over your projected lifespan.
-To perform this calculation, you’ll need to make several assumptions regarding average annual cost-of-living (COL) increases (for both income and expense), portfolio investment growth, and how long you plan to live.
-To assure not running out of money you may wish to add ten years to the Social Security Life Expectancy Tables shown earlier.
-Also, you may wish to not spend all of your assets thereby saving some for your heirs.
+With your annual expense budget (calculated from the "Retirement Budget" section), you’re now in position to determine if/when you’ll have sufficient income to retire.
+This is a matter of determining when your regular retirement income sources plus investment drawdowns will meet your retirement budget over your projected lifespan.
+To perform this calculation, you’ll need to make several assumptions regarding your retirement age, investment portfolio contributions prior to retirement, income needed in your first year of retirement, average annual cost-of-living (COL) increases, and annual portfolio investment growth.
+This exercise will tell you whether you will have sufficient income to meet your retirement expenses and whether will run out of money in retirement based upon your lifespan.

-Let's assume that you are 57 years old and considering retiring at age 63.
-Following is a simple table (Retirement Financial Plan) that projects your ability to retire in December 2027 based on these assumptions:
+Let's assume that you are 57 years old in 2024 and considering retiring at age 62.
+Following is a simple table (Retirement Financial Plan) that projects your ability to retire in 5 years based on these assumptions:

-• Your retirement annual expense budget is $85,000 and grows by 3% a year,
+• Your annual expense budget is $85,000 in your first year of retirement and cost of living grows by 3% a year,

-• Annual inflation is 3%, portfolio growth is 6%, and SS increases by 2%.
+• Annual portfolio growth is 6%, and SS increases by 2% each year.

-Note that Assets build up to the start of retirement value, and afterwards are adjusted each year for Growth minus Drawdown (to meet income shortfall).
-Income (SS & Pension) plus Portfolio Drawdown equals Expense.
-When you reach the age of 70 1/2, your asset drawdown from any IRA investment funds will be influenced by Required Minimum Distributions (RMDs).
+You will be building your assets prior to the start of retirement and drawing down your assets each year in retirement to meet income shortfall.
+Your income (SS & Pension) plus Portfolio Drawdowns will be used to cover Expenses.
+When you reach the age of 73, your asset drawdown from any IRA investment funds will be influenced by Required Minimum Distributions (RMDs) which are not reflected in this example.
+See "Investment Income".

 Note that in the example below, portfolio growth exceeds investment drawdown in the first 11 years of retirement.
-Afterwards, retirement assets reduce each year by an increasing greater amount.
+Afterwards, starting at age 74, retirement assets reduce each year by an increasing greater amount.
 The good news in this example is that at age 90, the retiree will still have almost half of his/her retirement nest egg.

 Retirement Assets Drawdown to cover Cost of Living